TooFuW/ChromeExtension_ChessComHelper/README.md

 ## Features

-- Automatically highlights your attacked pieces on Chess.com.
+- Automatically highlights attacked pieces on Chess.com.
 - Improves understanding of threats on the board.
 - Works with live games on Chess.com.